appsody/website/content/docs/getting-started/installation.md

 ## Installing on Windows

-Note: Appsody runs only on Windows 10 Professional and Windows 10 Enterprise editions.
+> Appsody runs only on Windows 10 Professional and Windows 10 Enterprise editions.
 If you are running Windows 10 Enterprise with authentication through Azure Active Directory, please follow the additional instructions in the page [Appsody and Docker Desktop on Windows 10](/content/docs/docker-windows-aad.md).

 Follow these steps: